btorrest/btorrest/README.md

 ###

 - I'm 28 years old and I am from Lima, Perú.
-- I'm a MERN and PERN full stack developer.
+- I'm a full stack developer.

 ###